Samsung Dryer Error Codes (Simple Guide)

 • Meaning: A button on the control panel is detected as being continuously pressed.

-• Possible Causes: A stuck key, moisture or damage to the control panel.
+• Possible Causes: A stuck key, moisture, or damage to the control panel.

 • Solutions: